thisguyshouldworkforus/mytube/README.md

 # MyTube

-### Details
+This project started out as a way for me to expand my `python3` knowledgebase.
+It started with the utilities [YouTube-DL](https://github.com/ytdl-org/youtube-dl) and [pytube](https://github.com/pytube/pytube).
+However, I quickly found myself limited by these tools.
+Additionally, after YouTube changed the way channels were named (@ChannelName), [pytube](https://github.com/pytube/pytube) seemed to break.
+I'm not sure if this was the thing that broke it, but it forced me to start searching for an alternative, which is when I stumbled upon the aptly named [pytubefix](https://github.com/JuanBindez/pytubefix).

-I'm learning python, and as a great learning project, I decided to learn both [YouTube-DL](https://github.com/ytdl-org/[YouTube-DL](https://github.com/ytdl-org/youtube-dl)) and [pytube](https://github.com/pytube/pytube).
+I started using this fork, but due largely to my ignorance with Python, and a feeling of intimidation, I paired the use of [pytubefix](https://github.com/JuanBindez/pytubefix) with [yt-dlp](https://github.com/yt-dlp/yt-dlp), a YouTube-DL fork.

-I found that [YouTube-DL](https://github.com/ytdl-org/youtube-dl) lacked some features that I found nessesary, like being able to filter videos based primarily on length but also on other criteria such as views and publish date.
+I was using [pytubefix](https://github.com/JuanBindez/pytubefix) to read the channel or playlist, and putting desired results in an array, to be later processed by [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+Redundant, I know.

-I started to discover a lot about [pytube](https://github.com/pytube/pytube), [YouTube-DL](https://github.com/ytdl-org/youtube-dl), as well as Python with this project and I'm having a lot of fun.
+Over time, I grew more confident, and thus worked myself up to doing everything with [pytubefix](https://github.com/JuanBindez/pytubefix), and re-encoding things with [FFMPEG](https://ffmpeg.org/).

-First and foremost, I'm still a beginner, and I'm learning more and more with every line of code.
+### To my utter delight, it all works exactly as I would have hoped.

-I welcome any PR's and suggestions you might have, if you feel like contributing to this project.
+I'm still a beginner, and I humbly request any critiques you might have on how I can improve this project!

 Thanks!